vpavlenko/study-music/parts/youtube_and_podcasts.md

 Podcasts
 ---
 - [Nikhil Hogan Show.
 Interviews with musicians skilled in composition and improvisation, with a focus on 18th century](https://nikhilhoganshow.libsyn.com/)
-- Note Doctors - a podcast all about music theory and music theory pedagogy
+- [Note Doctors](https://www.instagram.com/notedoctorspodcast) - a podcast about music theory and music theory pedagogy

 Resources